Aloompa/abstract/docs/API.md

 #### getMock() : Function

 Returns the currently set mocking function.
-This can be useful if you want to override it in a single test and then reset it to the default afterwards.
+This can be useful if you want to override it in a single test and then reset it to the default afterward.
 To accomplish that, you simply need to save off a reference to the original function, override it and then set it back when you're done.

 ```javascript
 import { abstract } from "@aloompa/abstract";